-I'm Clare, a partner in our London office.
-I joined Bain many years ago, almost straight after earning a philosophy degree at Oxford.
+I'm Clare, I joined Bain many years ago, almost straight after earning a philosophy degree at Oxford.
 I was with the firm for a few years, and then I went to Harvard to do my MBA.
 After running a new business for Innocent, a consumer goods company, I came back to Bain.

 After a couple of years as a manager, I got married to a diplomat with a very international career.
 And so we were looking for somewhere I could work, he could work, and it was sunny.
 Fortunately, Bain allowed me to move to our Southeast Asia offices, so I lived in Malaysia for three years and helped grow the business there.

 During that time, I had two children and took maternity leave, but then I came back in different part-time modes.
 And I've tried different versions of part-time and done some full-time and back again to part-time depending on my family situation and their needs.
 One of the things that's been critical for me at Bain is they've been able to accommodate the kind of flexibility that allows me to build my family life without damaging my career.